-Activities located in the Te Pūtahi Ladies Mile Zone Activity Status 49.4.4 Two or more Residential units per site in the Medium Density Residential Precinct and High Density Residential Precinct Discretion is restricted to: RD a. location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area; b. how the design achieves housing diversity, including the range of unit types to achieve a diverse range of choice including size, typology and affordability; c. promotion of sustainability and accessibility, either through construction methods, design or function; d. street activation; e. parking and access layout: safety, efficiency and impacts on on-street parking and travel management; f. design and integration of landscaping, including existing vegetation; g.
-The spatial layout of the development, and its relationship to and integration with other sites and development, taking into account the location of: Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub- Areas and (where relevant) State Highway 6, including intersection layout and design; Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
-Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater networksystem within the Zone. h. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; i. within Sub-Areas A and K1, K2 and K3 the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; j.
+Activities located in the Te Pūtahi Ladies Mile Zone Activity Status 49.4.4 Residential units in the Medium Density Residential Precinct and High Density Residential Precinct RD Discretion is restricted to: a. location, external appearance, site layout and design of buildings; b. promotion of sustainability and accessibility, either through construction methods, design or function; parking and access layout: safety, efficiency and impacts on on-street parking and travel management; d. design and integration of landscaping, including existing vegetation; e.
+The spatial layout of the development, and its integration with other sites and development, taking into account the location of: Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub- Areas and (where relevant) State Highway 6, including intersection layout and design; Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
+Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater system within the Zone. f. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; g. within Sub-Areas A and K1, K2 and K3 the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; h.
 The information requirements for stormwater management specified by Rule 27.7.28.1 Note: This Rule needs to be read with Rule 49.5.16.
-Note that this rule also applies to attached and semi-attached residential units within a site, or across more than one site.
-49.4.4A More than 1,100 dwellings in total within the Zone and including the Local Shopping Centre zones within the Te Pūtahi Ladies Mile Structure Plan area, prior to the operation of a high school within the Zone.
-RD Discretion is restricted to: a.
-Alternative high school facilities being provided close to the Zone that are capable of providing convenient access for students without them having to cross the Shotover River.
+49.4.4A More than 1,100 residential units in total within the Zone and including the Local Shopping Centre zones within the Te Pūtahi Ladies Mile Structure Plan area, prior to the operation of a high school within the Zone.
+RD Discretion is restricted to: Alternative high school facilities being provided close to the Zone that are capable of providing convenient access for students without them having to cross the Shotover River.